SAP-archive/teched2020-DEV161/exercises/ex6/README.md

 3. When prompted "A workspace with multiple roots was created.
 Do you want to save your workspace configuration as a file?", click *No*.
     <br><br>![](images/2020-10_BAS_Multi-Root-3_.jpg)<br><br>

     >In the *Explorer* view, you can see that the name of the workspace changed to *UNTITLED (WORKSPACE)* and an additional project called *data* was added to this workspace.
 Expand the *data* project.
-This project contains the files you uploaded at the end of exexrcise 1,  which you will use in this exerice.
+This project contains the files you uploaded at the end of exercise 1,  which you will use in this exercise.
     ><br><br>![](images/2020-10_BAS_Multi-Root-4_.jpg)<br><br>

     >You can choose to have multiple projects residing in a multi-root workspace.
 In this case, each project is a root in the workspace.
 There is a `.vscode` folder for each project, and the developer can view more than one project at a time in the workspace.
 In multi-root, you can save the settings, launch, and task configurations per workspace so that they affect all projects within it.
 You can find out more about *Workspaces* in the SAP Business Application Studio [documnetation](https://help.sap.com/viewer/9d1db9835307451daa8c930fbd9ab264/Cloud/en-US/0919ce1ca4a342628e49c0f5e9c8cdcf.html).